simrenbasra/simys-blog/_posts/2024-10-31-trick_or_retreat_part_2.md

 I set the log path to better understand the training metrics in TensorBoard later on.

 I then initialised my model with PPO using the MLP policy (default policy).
-MLP policy is a simple neural network structure of fully connected layers.
-It takes in environment observations and outputs actions.
-There are other policies that can be used, but for this demo MLP policy seemed the best choice since the Lunar Lander environment isn’t too complex
+MLP policy is a simple neural network structure of fully connected layers, it takes in environment observations and outputs actions.
+Essentially, this policy performs updates using a neural network to help the agent 'learn'.
+There are other policies that can be used, but for this demo MLP policy seemed the best choice since the Lunar Lander environment isn’t too complex.

 <div style="text-align: center;">
   <img src="{{ site.baseurl }}/assets/trick-or-retreat/ppo_1.png" alt="PPO 1" style="max-width: 100%; height: auto; margin: 20px 0;">